maelys-mcardle/snowflake/docs/language-reference.md

 #### String

-Strings are ASCII strings with the default interpreter implementation.
+Strings are in ASCII with the default interpreter implementation.
 Unicode is not supported with the default interpreter implementation.